Health Insurance

 Doctor That You Can See

 You can visit any in-network provider so long as you have a referral from your primary care doctor.
 You can also see an out-of-network provider for an extra cost.
-Payment includes the monthly Premium, deductibles, and copays or coinsurance.
+Payment includes the monthly premium, deductibles, and copays or coinsurance.
+For a side-by-side breakdown of how cost-sharing works across plan types, the Centers for Medicare and Medicaid Services (CMS) offers plain-language consumer tools.

 Catastrophic Plan

-This plan is more suitable for persons under the age of 30.
-It offers the following:
+This plan is more suitable for persons under the age of 30 or those who qualify for a hardship exemption.
+According to Healthcare.gov, it offers the following:

 · The preventive care is free of charge